RIP21/CRA-components-development/README.md

 which are pretty descriptive but just a part of the release/build process :)

 ## More details
-As an example in boilerplate there is a `semantic-ui-react` Button component with `semantic-ui-css` imported to styleguidist.
+As an example in boilerplate there is a `normalize.css` imported to styleguidist.
 Landing page is empty styled with `styled-components`.

 Since I use `styled-components` every day.
 There is also stylelint with